courselabs/kubernetes/labs/networkpolicy/README.md

 ```
 kubectl delete ns apod

-kubectl delete all,netpol -A -l kubernetes.courselabs.co=network-policy
+kubectl delete all,netpol -A -l kubernetes.courselabs.co=networkpolicy
 ```

 **Or** if you want to delete this cluster and switch back to your old one: